timosalm/tap-spring-developer-workshop/workshop/content/exercises/prepaved-path-to-prod.md

   curl -s https://product-service-{{ session_namespace }}.{{ ENV_TAP_INGRESS }}/api/v1/products | jq .
 ```

-When you execute the `curl` command you should see the following response
+When you execute the `curl` command, you should see the following response

 ```
 [